Hans Posse: Relationship with Hitler

-Hitler was pleased with Posse's work – the curator became one of the few people whose artistic opinion Hitler respected – and in 1940 awarded him the honorific of "Professor", something the Führer did for many of his favorites in the arts, such as Leni Riefenstahl, the actress and film director; architects Albert Speer and Hermann Giesler; sculptors Arno Breker and Josef Thorak; Wilhelm Furtwängler, conductor of the Berlin Philharmonic; actor Emil Jannings; and photographer Heinrich Hoffmann; among others.
+Hitler was pleased with Posse's work – the curator became one of the few people whose artistic opinion Hitler respected – and in April 1940 awarded him the honorific title of "Professor", something the Führer did for many of his favorites in the arts, such as architects Albert Speer and Hermann Giesler; sculptors Arno Breker and Josef Thorak; and photographer Heinrich Hoffmann; among others.

 Death

 Posse died on 7 December 1942 of oral cancer in a clinic in Berlin.
-His funeral was a high state event to which Hitler invited the directors of all art museums in the Reich; Propaganda Minister Joseph Goebbels delivered the eulogy, although there was no mention made of the Linz Museum project, since it was a state secret Posse had gathered more than 2500 art works for the Linz museum in the three years he was head of the Sonderauftrag Linz.
+His funeral was a high state event to which Hitler invited the directors of all art museums in the Reich; Propaganda Minister Joseph Goebbels delivered the eulogy, although there was no mention made of the Linz Museum project, since it was a state secret.
+Posse had gathered more than 2500 art works for the Linz museum in the three years he was head of the Sonderauftrag Linz.

 Posse's successor as Hitler's special envoy was the art historian and former director of the Kaiser Friedrich Museum, Hermann Voss.